ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 * Frame 1: 4-byte unsigned table number
 * Frame 2: Start key (inclusive).
 If this has zero length, the count starts at the first key
 * Frame 3: 64-bit unsigned integer, interpreted as the maximum number of keys to delete, starting at (inclusive) the given start key

+##### Multi-table write request:

+The standard put request only allows to transactionally write into a single table.
+The Multi-table write requests introduce additional overhead, but they allow writes to different tables.

+For auto-loadbalancing socket types (REQ, PUSH), using this request type allows to group several operations into a single message and therefore guarantee the entire dataset

+The PARTSYNC flag is not allowed (and therefore ignored), because the multi-table put request is internally translated to multiple individual put requests.
+Response to this request type will therefore always be async.

+* Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x24 Request type (Put request)] [Optional: Write flags, defaults to 0x00]

+An arbitrary number of *modification messages* follow frame 0.
+Modification messages consist of (frame numbering relative to the mod msg start):
+* Frame 0: [32-bit table no][32-bit number of valuesets in request][8-bit request type]
+* Frame 1-n: List of keys for delete request type, alternating key-values for put request type

+Request type:
+    0x00: Put - number of valuesets is (total number of frames - 1)/2
+    0x01: Delete - number of valuesets is (total number of frames - 1)

 ##### Write response